3 Days in Bilbao: First-Time Itinerary

 3 Days in Bilbao Itinerary at a Glance

-| Day 1 | Riverside orientation and Casco Viejo | An easy arrival-day shape with real atmosphere |
+Day 1 Riverside orientation and Casco Viejo An easy arrival-day plan with atmosphere, food, and simple navigation

-| Day 2 | Guggenheim side and cultural core | The biggest anchor day, balanced with good walking |
+Day 2 Guggenheim Bilbao and the cultural core The main sightseeing day, balanced with walking, lunch, and dinner time

 Before Day 1: Choose the Right Base

-If you have not picked a hotel yet, start with where to stay in Bilbao.
-A short Bilbao trip works best when your hotel is central enough to make bridges, late dinners, and morning starts feel easy.
-If your arrival plan is still vague, sort it out with the Bilbao airport to city guide before you lock in the hotel.
+If you have not picked accommodation yet, start with the where to stay in Bilbao guide.
+If your arrival details are still uncertain, use the Bilbao airport to city guide before booking.

 Day 1: Riverside Orientation and Casco Viejo